-Your home is located in a Special Flood Hazard Area (also known as a flood zone) and may have been damaged or flooded during hurricanes Helene, Milton, or Ian.
+Your home is located in a Special Flood Hazard Area (also known as a flood zone) and may have been damaged or flooded during hurricanes Helene or Milton.
 Our evaluation suggests that your structure may have experienced substantial damage based on field and claims data assessments.
 However, additional information is needed to reach a final conclusion.

 A repair permit is mandatory for any damage/flood repairs to any structure.
 At the time of mailing your letter, there was no repair permit on record.